stetso/awesome-gideros/readme.md

 - [Introductory Video Tutorial](https://www.youtube.com/watch?v=IRLxBijIX50) - by one of the maintainers of Gideros
 - [Publishing to Android](http://giderosmobile.com/forum/discussion/6894/publishing-tutorial#Item_7) - getting started with publishing to Android
 - [C++-plugin development](http://giderosmobile.com/forum/discussion/1025/step-by-step-how-to-write-a-c-plugin-and-deploy-it-to-the-desktop-windows-player) - getting started with Gideros plugin development in C++
-- [Intro to clipping and the RenderTarget](http://www.indiedb.com/engines/gideros/tutorials/clipping-in-gideros-with-rendertarget) - text-based tutorial on how to use the RenderTarget class to create a clipping effect

 ### Full game examples
 - [Simple square-dodge game](http://bluebilby.com/2013/05/08/gideros-mobile-tutorial-creating-your-first-game/) - introductory tutorial about creating a simple square-dodge game